mrsonne/hubit/README.md

           path: cars[IDX_CAR].parts[:@IDX_PART].name
 ```

 Further, to provide a meaningful index mapping, the pure index identifiers in the binding paths in the `provides` section should also appear as pure index identifiers in the `consumes.input` section.
-For this reason the binding below are invalid
+For this reason the binding below is invalid

 ```yml
 provides :